cassandracarlos/game-jam/README.md

 # Game Jam!

-We can use this repository collect our work and research.
-Go to the Projects tab for a general to-do list and related info.
-Use the directory in the main Code tab to store any recurring assets, documents and in-depth notes on the stages of game development.
+We can use this repository to store any recurring assets, documents and in-depth notes on the stages of game development.

 [Skip to Contribution Guide](#how-to-use)